Bible study questions

 Her father and husband were stationed at Jerusalem, directly under the control of the king.
 They were David’s personal bodyguards, his champions, renowned for their bravery.

-She was thus a member of an elite warrior family, something like the wife of a high-ranking samurai.
+So she was a member of an elite warrior family, something like the wife of a high-ranking samurai.
 Since her grandfather, father and husband were close allies of David’s, it is safe to assume that she and David had already met before the famous scene where David sees her bathing.

 It happened late one afternoon, when David rose from his couch and was walking about on the roof of the king’ house, that he saw from the roof a woman bathing; the woman was very beautiful.
 David sent someone to inquire about the woman.
 It was reported ‘This is Bathsheba daughter of Eliam, the wife of Uriah the Hittite’.
 So David sent messengers to get her, and she came to him, and he lay with her.’
 Read 2 Samuel 11:2-4.